kbaseattic/deploy_tools/README-Docker.md

 # Deploying with docker

 ## Create a site config.
-Create self-signed certs or copy in certs to ./ssl.
-Create the config from the docker template.

     cp site.cfg.example site.cfg
     edit site.cfg

+## Run the bootstrap script to start things up

+    ./scripts/bootstrap.sh

+# Detailed steps

+These steps are done by the bootstrap.
+Advanced users may need to run some steps separately.

+## Create self-signed certs or copy in certs to ./ssl.
+Create the config from the docker template.

+    ./scripts/generate_config
     ./scripts/create_certs
-    ./scripts/generate_config

-## Create a tag file for the versions
+## Create a tag file for the versions.
+This determines what version of services will be deployed.

     ./deploy_cluster mkhashfile tagfile

 ## Build images